AnshulBansal/Android-Pulley-Menu/README.md

 =========================

 Include it in your project as an android library project.
+Please take care of the following points:-

+1. The target build should be kept at Android 4.0 though it will work with previous versions too

 Credits
 =======

  * Cyril Mottier for his [articles][1] on the pattern
- * Simon VT for his library Android menu Drawer
+ * Simon VT for his library [Android menu Drawer][3]

 License